costoffreedom/costoffreedom-book/book/opening:freedom/the-open-world.md

 [^9]: International Institute of Geopoetics, [http://institut-geopoetique.org/en](http://institut-geopoetique.org/en)
 [^10]: White, K., (2004), Geopoetics: place, culture, world, Alba.
 [^11]: White, K., (2004), ‘A High Blue Day on Scalpay’ in Open World.
 The Collected Poems, 1960 – 2000, Polygon.

-> Lorna Campbell work for the University of Edinburgh.
-She is specialized in open education technology, policy, and practice.